psksvp/SimLang/readme.md

 }
 ~~~

 The returned value of a function is stored in a variable which has the same identifier as the name of the function.
 The variable is automatically added to the function scope by default.
-The type of the variable is the same as the function.
+The type of the variable is the same as the type that function produces.

 The example below shows function main produces a 404 numeric value NumericValue(404).
+The variable *main* is automatically added to the function scope.

 ~~~
 function main():numeric